jameschapman19/cca_zoo/docs/joss/paper.md

 # Summary

-It is increasingly common to collect large datasets with multiple views.
+Many scientific datasets contain multiple views of data for each sample.
 Examples include natural language processing, neuroimaging, multiomics and audiovisual data.
 Canonical Correlation Analyis (CCA) [@hotelling1992relations]  and Partial Least Squares are classical methods for investigating and quantifying multivariate relationships between these views of data.
 The goal of CCA and its variants is to find projections (and associated weights) for each view of the